HIV treatment still undermined by stigma in some areas – DW – 02/01/2023

 "Parents will say, ‘I do not want my child to go to boarding school because they'll be asked about the HIV status',” said Mugo.
 "It's not just about the child.
 When you talk about a child's HIV status, you're actually talking about the HIV status of the family, because there's a chance that they got it from the mom.”

-In 2020, children accounted for 35% of new HIV infections in Kenya, according to UNICEF.
+According to UNICEF, in 2020, children accounted for 35% of new HIV infections in Kenya.

 Lackluster PrEP uptake also result of stigma